RohitBandaru/rohitbandaru.github.io/_posts/2024-11-03-Transformer-Design-Guide-Pt1.md

 ## Feed-Forward

 After each attention layer, a small feed forward neural network processes each token embedding.
 This is a position-wise operation.
 In the original paper, this is a two layer network with a ReLU activation after the first layer.
 The first layer outputs a dimension $$d_{ff}=2048$$.
 The second layer projects these embeddings back to the original token embedding dimension $$d_{model}=512$$.
 The first layer is set to the 4x the size of the token embedding.
 This multiplier is arbitrary but is considered to be an effective value given the efficiency tradeoff.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/feed_forward.png" caption="Feed Forward Layer" alt="Feed Forward Layer" width=200 class="image-fluid mx-auto d-block"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/feed_forward.png" caption="Feed Forward Layer" alt="Feed Forward Layer" width=200 class="image-fluid mx-auto d-block"%}

 The attention layer has $$4*d_{model}*d_{model}$$ parameters (accounting for query, key, value, and output projection matrices), which is $$1.0*10^6$$ for the default embedding size.
 The feed forward layer has $$d_{model}*d_{ff} + d_{ff}*d_{model}$$ which is over $$2.1*10^6$$ parameters with the default configuration.
 When $$d_{ff} = 4*d_{model}$$, this is equivalent to $$8*d_{model}*d_{model}$$.
 The feed forward layer has roughly twice the number of parameters.